elmtree-askmo/cloudcannon-app/content/learn/health-studies/how-is-a-2x2-table-constructed-for-epidemiologic-data-and-what-information-does-it-provide.md

 url: /learn/health-studies/questions/how-is-a-2x2-table-constructed-for-epidemiologic-data-and-what-information-does-it-provide
 score: -1.0
 related_article1:
-    id: 163228
+    id: 163227
-    title: How is a ratio different from a proportion in epidemiological studies?
+    title: >-
+        What is the significance of measuring disease frequency over a consistent time interval?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-a-ratio-different-from-a-proportion-in-epidemiological-studies
+    url: /learn/health-studies/questions/what-is-the-significance-of-measuring-disease-frequency-over-a-consistent-time-interval
 related_article2:
-    id: 163077
+    id: 163325
-    title: How is the population attributable proportion (PAR%) calculated, and why is it important in public health?
+    title: >-
+        What is the difference between fixed and dynamic populations in epidemiology?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-the-population-attributable-proportion-par-calculated-and-why-is-it-important-in-public-health
+    url: /learn/health-studies/questions/what-is-the-difference-between-fixed-and-dynamic-populations-in-epidemiology
 related_article3:
-    id: 163235
+    id: 163346
-    title: What is the relationship between prevalence, incidence rate, and disease duration?
+    title: >-
+        How do cause-specific and age-specific rates differ, and why are they important in risk assessment?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-relationship-between-prevalence-incidence-rate-and-disease-duration
+    url: /learn/health-studies/questions/how-do-causespecific-and-agespecific-rates-differ-and-why-are-they-important-in-risk-assessment
 related_article4:
-    id: 163330
+    id: 163335
-    title: Why is it crucial to use the correct denominator when calculating a proportion?
+    title: >-
+        How do prevalence and incidence differ in terms of existing and new cases?
     subject: Health Studies
-    url: /learn/health-studies/questions/why-is-it-crucial-to-use-the-correct-denominator-when-calculating-a-proportion
+    url: /learn/health-studies/questions/how-do-prevalence-and-incidence-differ-in-terms-of-existing-and-new-cases
 related_article5:
-    id: 163337
+    id: 163234
-    title: How is person-years of observation calculated, and why is it important in dynamic populations?
+    title: >-
+        How do prevalence and incidence differ in terms of existing and new cases?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-personyears-of-observation-calculated-and-why-is-it-important-in-dynamic-populations
+    url: /learn/health-studies/questions/how-do-prevalence-and-incidence-differ-in-terms-of-existing-and-new-cases
 ---

 &nbsp;